 Response C: Swipe left.

-As you engage with guys you like, if you notice they’re not asking you questions or moving it forward, that’s when you pivot with, “Would you like to move this to Zoom or maybe a socially distanced walk?”
-Zoom can be the fire you light under his feet to get him to move (or flee).
+As you engage with guys you like, if you notice they’re not asking you questions or moving it forward, that’s when you pivot with, “Would you like to move this to Zoom or meet up sometime?”
+Light the fire to get him to move (or flee).

 The balance is tricky.
 It’s one of the hardest parts of dating—not getting buried under ten tons of fluff, but also not bailing before the substance shows up.